ehrpg/qstar/docs/crisis.md

 If an Attack is successful, damage can be dealt to the target.

-You deal your Attack's roll plus or minus the weapon's damage as damage to the target.
+For damage you use the same die roll result as for the Attack, and add all damage bonuses to the roll.
 You **always** deal at least 1 damage, regardless of your target's defences, damage reduction, etc.

 If the Attack would also cause a status effect on the target, the damage dealt has to be equal to or higher than the target's defences.

+!!! example "Attacking and Damaging"
+    A character makes a Ranged Attack with a [d10][].
+He rolls a 6 and adds all applicable to-hit modifiers.
+The final Attack roll results in a 5.
+The target does not wear any armour, so the damage dealt is 5.
+Because the attacker uses a weapon that grants a +15 damage bonus, the final damage results in 20.

 ### Damage Reduction